stadiamaps/stadiamaps-api-ts/README.md

 const api = new GeocodingApi(config);

 // Make an API call!
-The responses use the standard promise API. api.reverse({ pointLat: 59.44436, pointLon: 24.75071 }).then(function (result) {
+The responses use the standard promise API.
+// You can use either the callback interface... api.reverse({ pointLat: 59.44436, pointLon: 24.75071 }).then(function (result) {
     console.log(result);
 }, function (err) {
     console.log(err);
 });

+// ... or the await keyword in an async context const res = await api.autocomplete({ text: "Põhja pst 27a" });
 ```

 ## Documentation